liuyanchen1015/liuyanchen1015.github.io/_pages/about.md

 	Center for Information and Language Processing, LMU.
 <!-- 	[Center for Information and Language Processing](https://schuetze.cis.lmu.de/), LMU. -->

-**Research Interests:** My primary research interests are focused on NLP, with a particular emphasis on LLMs' i) `Efficiency:` adapters, prompting, in-context learning; ii) `Reliability and Fairness:` social biases, toxicity and other social impacts.
+**Research Interests:** My primary research interests are focused on NLP, with a particular emphasis on LLMs' i) `Efficiency:` adapters, prompting, in-context learning; ii) `Reliability, Fairness and other Social Impacts.`